fl4p/batmon-mp/mints/README.md

 # MinTS

-This is a time series storage for embedded systems for MicroPython, primarely intended for long term data logging.
-It will also work in ordinary (non-embedded) python environments.
+This is a time series storage for MicroPython on embedded systems (Arduino, Esp32, STM32 etc), with the primary intention of long term data logging.
+It will  work in ordinary (non-embedded) python environments too.

 Querying data and indexing is currently not implemented and probably out of scope of this project.
 It rather expects the user to transfer the collected data from the embedded flash for further analysis